 - you are not a sponsored immigrant getting financial support from a UK resident

-You should claim Housing Benefit rather than Universal Credit if any of the following also apply:
+You should claim Housing Benefit or will remain on Housing Benefit rather than Universal Credit if any of the following also apply:

 - you are Pension Credit age

 This is state pension age for women.
 For men it is the state pension age of a woman with the same date of birth as you.
 You can check your Pension Credit age at GOV.UK.